Porsche Taycan review: reliability & safety rating

 Porsche Taycan reliability & problems

 The Porsche Taycan was crash-tested by Euro NCAP in late 2019, coming away with a five-star overall rating.
 Its adult and child occupant protection scores of 85% and 83%, are good, but some family SUVs do better.
-The number of safety systems in place as standard should give potential buyers peace of mind nonetheless.
+The number of safety systems as standard should give potential buyers peace of mind nonetheless.

 Given the standard driver aids and airbags, the Taycan is certainly a very safe car.
 We’d still like to see adaptive cruise control and traffic-sign recognition included as standard, rather than lurking in the expensive ‘InnoDrive’ package.
 There’s no space-saver spare wheel, either; as with most electric cars, there’s no space around the car’s batteries for this.
 The Taycan also features a rear-end collision alert system, which warns following traffic of potential collisions by continuously measuring your speed and that of the vehicle behind.

 In This Review

 - 1VerdictWith a long range, savage performance and arguably the best handling of any four-door coupe – electric or otherwise – the Porsche Taycan is a landmark car

 - 2Range, battery & chargingThe Porsche Taycan has a long range regardless of which version you go for, and its rapid-charging capability is among the fastest of any electric car right now

 - 3Running costs & insuranceThe Porsche Taycan should be reasonably cheap to run, once you’ve got past the eye-watering purchase price

 - 4Performance, motor & driveThe Porsche Taycan is extraordinarily fast by any measure, but its handling finesse is what makes it a milestone car

 - 5Interior, dashboard & comfortThe Porsche Taycan's interior is finished to a high standard, and there's plenty of space for four passengers

 - 6Boot space, seating & practicalityThe Porsche Taycan offers decent practicality for such a high-performance car, although boot space is adequate rather than generous

 - 7Reliability & safety rating - currently readingReliability and safety shouldn’t be a concern with the Porsche Taycan, as the German carmaker has a good reputation for both